jema28/error-handling-workshop/README.md

 How you should handle any given error depends on what kind of error it is.
 Operational errors are a normal part of the issues a program must deal with.
 They typically should not cause the program to terminate or behave unexpectedly.
 By contrast, programmer errors are by definition unanticipated, and may potentially leave the application with unpredictable state and behaviour.
 In this case it is usually best to terminate the program.

-There is, however, no blanket rule for what to do; each error represents a specific problem in the context of an entire application and the appropriate response to it will be heavily context dependent.

 ## Approaches

 Good error handling is typically not something that can just be bolted onto an existing program as an afterthought.
 Well conceived error handling will affect the structure of the code.
 In JavaScript and Node.js, there are a number of approaches, some of which are explored below.